Originally published on June 7th, 2018. Updated for July 27th, 2021.

 Maybe your business needs a boost.
 Maybe your dreams rise from wanting to start a small business.
 To find your place in the business world, you need to know how to find a niche in your industry.
 After all, we all want to be noticed, and succeeding in business means standing out.

 Good news: The elusive niche is not found but created.
-With a few simple steps you can identify what you are meant to do — in your business.
-A niche is the place where your passions meet the needs of a specific group of people, making everyone happy.
+With a few simple steps, you can identify what you are meant to do — in your business.
+A niche is a place where your passions meet the needs of a specific group of people, making everyone happy.

 Read on to discover the why and how of finding a niche.

 With the unending details, decision-making, and planning of a business, you might wonder why you need to identify a niche.
 Why take the time to act on this buzzword?
 It turns out, you do not have time to skip this step.
 A niche provides you with two bits of help:

 Identifying a niche you are passionate about keeps you energized.
 Imagine doing what you love, helping others in a way that excites you, and getting financially rewarded.
 It also motivates you to stick it out when trials and the nitty-gritty of business ownership threaten to undo you.

 By naming a niche, the overwhelming business world gets smaller.
 A niche focuses your attention on a specific group of people with a specific need.
 This focus makes it easier to identify partners and clients, become an expert, build referrals and fine-tune marketing efforts.

 How to Find a Niche